Thought Leadership

 Post-COVID, automotive manufacturers are focused on supply chain resiliency.
 The industry is exploring pathways to avoid the shutdowns that resulted from disrupted supply chains triggered by the pandemic.

-Sourcing parts presents significant challenges for the industry, especially as tensions with China rise.
-As the nation continues to threaten the invasion of Taiwan –– the primary provider of automotive chips to the U.S. –– OEMs must find alternate sources for these vital parts.
+Sourcing parts presents significant challenges for the industry, especially as China supply chain issues continue to increase.
+As the nation continues to pose a threat to Taiwan –– the primary provider of automotive chips to the U.S. –– OEMs must find alternate sources for these vital parts.

 EV Adoption